outde-xyz/website/content/Tutorials/locality_merge_move.md

 But we can actually provide an even more compact representation in terms of **dependency trees**.
 If you think about it, the Merge and Move nodes in the derivation tree don't really provide any information that we can't already get from the feature annotation.
 Of course *the* and *man* are combined via Merge, that's what has to happen since *the* starts with a selector feature and *man* with a category feature.
-And of course the phrase headed by *the* has to move to Spec,CP once the C-head has been merged, that's the only option at that point given the assignment of top~+~ and top~-~.
+And of course the phrase headed by *the* has to move to Spec,CP once the C-head has been merged, that's the only option at that point given the assignment of top^+^ and top^-^.
 We can just remove all the interior nodes and instead follow a format where a head is the mother of the arguments its selects.

 ![Dependency tree for *the man, somebody likes*]({static}/img/thomas/subreg_tutorials/mgtree_17.svg)